Get

 2. They Were Born to be Hunters

-The Hungarian Wirehaired Vizsla has thousands of years of hunting instincts—yes, that little puppy has such an impactful heritage!
+The Hungarian Wirehaired Vizsla has thousands of years of hunting instincts—yes, that little puppy has an impactful heritage!
 Their keen noses, devout work ethic, and wiry coats make them top-notch for cold weather tracking, hunting, and retrieving.

 3. They Nearly Went Extinct

 During WWII, the Hungarian regime nationalized the Csabai kennel where the Wirehaired Vizsla was born.
 In the war’s wake, records regarding the breed were almost all lost.
-It was only through the efforts of a few dedicated breeders that the breed perservered alongside their Vizsla relatives.
+It was only through the efforts of a few dedicated breeders that the breed persevered alongside their Vizsla relatives.

 Final Thoughts